pierrot-lc/gnn-tuto/README.md

 ![JAX and Equinox illustration](./.illustration.png)

-This repo is an example of an implementation of GNNs using JAX.
+This repo is an implementation example of GNNs using JAX.
 It contains two
 implementations:

 1. The standard GCN using the sum aggregation implementated with the adjacency